Coronavirus: studies and trials update

-The best way to work out which treatments work best for you is to test them in a study or trial, which relies on volunteers getting involved.
+Studies and trials are vital for improving treatment for patients in the future.
+These can only happen if volunteers get involved.
 The volunteers are usually patients with a particular health issue, but sometimes we also need volunteers with no known health issues.

 What types of health research do we do?

-We are involved with different types of health research studies, including:
+We are involved with different types of health research studies.

-- clinical trials – investigate a drug, surgery, or medical device in healthy volunteers or people who have a specific disease
+- Clinical trials.
+These investigate a drug, surgery, or medical device in healthy volunteers or people who have a specific disease

-- genetic studies – find the role of genes in different diseases
+- Genetic studies.
+These aim to find the role of genes in different diseases

-- behavioural studies – test how people act in different ways
+- Behavioural studies.
+These test how people act in different ways

-- observational studies – where a group of people is observed for many years
+- Observational studies.
+This is where a group of people is observed for many years

-- physiological studies – to better understand how the human body functions
+- Physiological studies.
+These aim to better understand how the human body functions

-- prevention studies – test ways to prevent specific conditions or diseases
+- Prevention studies.
+These test ways to prevent specific conditions or diseases

-- public health research – aims to improve the health and well-being of people from a population-level perspective; it can be one, or a combination, of the above types of research
+- Public health research.
+This type of research aims to improve the health and well-being of people from a population-level perspective.

 For more information on how you can get involved in our research, please see patient and public involvement.